nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2021-2-1

+20:54 Downtown Manhattan should back :-) Snow seems to have been the culprit.

+2021-2-1

 4:00pm Downtown Manhattan is currently having problems possibly related to the weather.
 We are looking into it now.

 2021-1-31